DTjomsland/t3a1-workbook/README.md

 <strong>Understandability:</strong>

-Understandability includes the ensuring that the every component and the overall structure of the source code is understandable.
+Understandability includes ensuring that every component and the overall structure of the source code is understandable.
 The source code should be organized and developed in a consistent manner so that any software engineer can easily understand components and their usage.
 When software is understandable, it streamlines the development process by reducing back and forth as well as the downtime that occurs when trying to locate and decipher components.
 If code causes confusion among developers, it is a sign that the code is lacking the necessarily level of understandability.

 <br>